 - Blocking Boards

-- Stainless Steel Blocking Wires (these are great for shawls and larger projects.
+- Stainless Steel Blocking Wires (great for shawls and larger projects)

 Blocking Mats / Blocking Boards

-A blocking mat is a great choice.
-Some have grid markings to help you measure.
-Blocking mats are made of foamy material, easy to pin into.
+A blocking mat is great.
+Some have grid markings for measuring.
+Blocking mats are easy to pin foamy material.

-Most are made from foam tiles that fit together to make a complete board.
+Most are tiles that fit together to make a board.

-We Crochet has blocking mats that pack up into a carry case.
-They come in a pack of nine.
-The foam mats are half an inch thick and measure 12×12″.
+We Crochet has blocking mats in a carry case of nine.
+The foam mats are 1/2″ thick and measure 12×12″.

-One side is textured and the other is smooth with a printed 1 inch grid.
+One side is textured, the other is smooth with a printed 1″ grid.

-- If you’re trying to block a lace project, such as a shawl, you’ll need to pin it out on a foam or cork bulletin board, or large flattened out cardboard boxes.
+- Trying to block a lace project?
+Pin it on a cork bulletin board, or flattened cardboard boxes

-Have you ever crocheted a sock before?
-With my review great socks yarn, now’s the time!
+Ever crocheted a sock before?
+With my review of great socks yarn, now’s the time!

 Stainless Steel Blocking Wires